ponylang/pony-tutorial/CONTRIBUTING.md

 When writing documentation for the widest possible audience, brevity is not your friend.
 Even if you feel you have already explained something, explain it in a different way.
 The person who didn't understand the first explanation but understood the second will thank you.

 The target audience for this tutorial is anyone with a modicum of experience with another programming language.
-It isn't targetting people who have no programming experience.
+It isn't targeting people who have no programming experience.
 We don't assume that the reader has worked with a statically typed language before.
 We don't assume a wealth of experience in the field.
 We strive to make this tutorial as accessible to the programmer with 9 months of Python experience as it is to the polyglot programmer with 20 years of industry experience.
 It is acceptable to create content that targets a subset of the audience (for example Java programmers) so long as the same content is addressed in a fashion that covers the general audience as well.

 Lastly, this is a living document.
 It will grow, change and adapt.
 Your contributions don't have to be perfect.
 They should merely improve the overall usefulness and quality.
 Welcome to the community!
 We look forward to your contributions.